ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.md

 exception level and the security state from where the Secure-EL1 interrupt was originally taken.

-##### 2.3.2.3 Test secure payload dispatcher behavior
+##### 2.3.2.3 Test secure payload dispatcher Secure-EL1 interrupt handling
 The example TSPD service registers a handler for Secure-EL1 interrupts taken from the non-secure state.
-Its handler `tspd_secure_el1_interrupt_handler()` takes the following actions upon being invoked.
+During execution in S-EL1, the TSPD expects that the Secure-EL1 interrupts are handled in S-EL1 by TSP.
+Its handler `tspd_secure_el1_interrupt_handler()` expects only to be invoked for Secure-EL1 originating from the non-secure state.
+It takes the following actions upon being invoked.

-1. It uses the `id` parameter to query the interrupt controller to ensure that the interrupt is a Secure-EL1 interrupt.
+1. It uses the security state provided in the `flags` parameter to ensure that the secure interrupt originated from the non-secure state.
 It asserts if this is not the case.

-2. It uses the security state provided in the `flags` parameter to ensure that the secure interrupt originated from the non-secure state.
-It asserts if this is not the case.

-3. It saves the system register context for the non-secure state by calling `cm_el1_sysregs_context_save(NON_SECURE);`.
+2. It saves the system register context for the non-secure state by calling `cm_el1_sysregs_context_save(NON_SECURE);`.

-4. It sets the `ELR_EL3` system register to `tsp_sel1_intr_entry` and sets the `SPSR_EL3.DAIF` bits in the secure CPU context.
+3. It sets the `ELR_EL3` system register to `tsp_sel1_intr_entry` and sets the `SPSR_EL3.DAIF` bits in the secure CPU context.
 It sets `x0` to `TSP_HANDLE_SEL1_INTR_AND_RETURN`.
-If the TSP was in the middle of handling a standard SMC, then the `ELR_EL3` and `SPSR_EL3` registers in the secure CPU context are saved first.
+If the TSP was preempted earlier by a non secure interrupt during `standard` SMC processing, save the registers that will be trashed, which is the `ELR_EL3` and `SPSR_EL3`, in order to be able to re-enter TSP for Secure-EL1 interrupt processing.
+It does not need to save any other secure context since the TSP is expected to preserve it (see Section 2.2.2.1).

-5. It restores the system register context for the secure state by calling `cm_el1_sysregs_context_restore(SECURE);`.
+4. It restores the system register context for the secure state by calling `cm_el1_sysregs_context_restore(SECURE);`.

-6. It ensures that the secure CPU context is used to program the next exception return from EL3 by calling `cm_set_next_eret_context(SECURE);`.
+5. It ensures that the secure CPU context is used to program the next exception return from EL3 by calling `cm_set_next_eret_context(SECURE);`.

-7. It returns the per-cpu `cpu_context` to indicate that the interrupt can now be handled by the SP. `x1` is written with the value of `elr_el3` register for the non-secure state.
+6. It returns the per-cpu `cpu_context` to indicate that the interrupt can now be handled by the SP. `x1` is written with the value of `elr_el3` register for the non-secure state.
 This information is used by the SP for debugging purposes.